Churn Reasons

 The Churn Reasons report is part of the Churn tab group, alongside Logo Churn, MRR Churn, Net MRR Churn, and Scheduled Churn.

-4. Movement detail table - Individual customer churn records
+5. Movement detail table - Individual customer churn records, with hover tooltips for freetext comments

 Timeline chart